Platform

 No partial fixes

-A PR opens only when every instance of the vulnerability inside its default scope is patched and verified.
+A patch is delivered only when every instance of the vulnerability inside its default scope is fixed and verified.
 All-or-nothing.

 Stop shipping the finding.
 Ship the fix.

-Schedule a demo and watch Code Remediation turn a real vulnerability in your codebase into a draft pull request.
+Schedule a demo and watch Code Remediation turn a real vulnerability in your codebase into a verified patch.